ZoiaDakhovnyk/AirbusShipDetection/README.md

 Run the preprocess.py script to create the X.npy and y.npy files in the data/processed directory. ( You have to specify the directory in save_dir (data/processed)

 ### Step 3: Train the Model
-Run the train.py script to train the model.
+Run the train.py script to train the model(Specify the path for X.npy and y.npy.
+They have to be in data/processed).
 This script will:

 Load the preprocessed data.
 Split the data into training, validation, and test sets using stratified sampling.